All Episodes

 I think he could probably handle, you know, that the president doesn't like his TV show and his liberal views.

-You know, CNN has to walk back to Jeff Sessions Russia bomb show that they've been perpetrated since May.
+You know, CNN has to walk back to Jeff Sessions' Russia bomb show that they've been perpetrated since May.

 This stuff never ends.

-Just like the Trump Russia collusion, and it's also what they don't report that matters.
+And it's also what they don't report that matters.

-Um, you know, let's play the Playboy journalist.
+Yeah, let's play the Playboy journalist.

 As a woman standing out there talking to us, I know your job is to relate what the president says.

-Have you ever been sexually harassed?
+Have you ever been sexually harassed and do you understand?

-And I'm not saying by the president, I'm saying ever.
+And I'm not saying by the president.

-And And secondly, do you have an empathy for those who come forward?
+And secondly, do you have an empathy for those who come forward?

 Because it's very difficult for women to come forward.

-Absolutely would say that I have an empathy for any uh individual who has been sexually harassed, and that certainly would be the policy of the White House.
+Absolutely would say that I have an empathy for any individual who has been sexually harassed.

-It didn't matter that Bill Clinton was the biggest predator, proven predator against women, and every Democrat for 30 years defended the Clintons, including the allegations.
+I said, look, up to and including last year, it didn't matter that Bill Clinton was the biggest predator, proven predator against women, and every Democrat for 30 years defended the Clintons, including the allegations.

 It took Monica Lewin.

-Well, then they found out that what they did to Jennifer Flowers, well, they called her a liar and every other name in the book, and their hit squad was sent out there to destroy, smear, slander these women, starting with Jennifer Flowers, when she said, I got tapes, here are the tapes, and she gave it to the National Inquirer, and there was Bill Clinton's voice.
+Well, then they found out that what they did to Jennifer Flowers, well, they called her a liar and every other name in the book.

 It was unmistakable.

-And what did we find out that a lot of the women were telling the truth?
+That a lot of the women were telling the truth.

-But then for 30 years, up to and including all through last year, there was no talk about the tactics of the Clintons and their treatment of Paula Jones and Jennifer Flowers and Kathleen Willie and Juanita Bronnerick.
+But then for 30 years, up to and including all through last year, there was no talk about the tactics of the Clintons and their treatment of Paula Jones and Jennifer Flowers and Kathleen Willie and Juanita Bronerick.

 That's what we call that.